wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 **Wheel Variants provide a standardized solution that:**

 - Enables automatic hardware-appropriate package selection
 - Maintains full backward compatibility with existing tools (by guaranteeing to not break non-variant aware installers, tools, and indexes)
 - Reduces package maintenance complexity by providing a unified and flexible answer to the problem
 - Improves user experience through a consistent experience that requires little to no user inputs.
 - Supports the full spectrum of modern computing hardware
 - Provides a future-proof and flexible system that can evolve with the ecosystem and future use cases.

 ### Out-of-scope features

 This PEP tries to present the minimal scope required and leaves aspects to tools to evolve.
 A non-exhaustive list:

 - The format of the static variants file, and how to include them in a pylock.toml
-- The list of variant provider that is vendored or re-implemented, as well as opt-in mechanisms
+- The list of variant providers that are vendored or re-implemented, as well as opt-in mechanisms
 - How to instruct build backends to emit variants through the PEP 517 mechanism.
 For backwards compatibility, build backends have to default to non-variant builds